dhis2/dhis2-docs-implementation/content/metadata_assessment/procedures.md

 ### Programs

-There should be no hesitation in reusing metadata between different event and tracker programs where possible.
-This metadata is always tied to the specific program that is being created and will maintain the required separation within the system.
+There should be no hesitation in reusing metadata between different event and tracker programs where possible (TEI types, Tracked entity attributes, option sets, data elements, etc.).
+This metadata is always associated with the specific program that is being created and will maintain the required separation within the system.

 ### Data Sets

+#### Modification of disaggregations to existing data elements

 For aggregate data sets, re-use of metadata may be less clear.
 A common problem is when disaggregations are modified from one form to the next.
 Let us take the example outlined in Figure 2.